- Discovering Malta

 Even more fascinating is that it is a fully functioning fortified town in impeccable condition.
 There is no doubt why this was the original capital city of Malta.
 If you have the time, visit the town of Rabat, which is just outside the city walls of Mdina.
-It is an up-and-coming culinary destination and has great things to see close to Mdina’s gates, such as a Roman Villa and Catacombs.
+It is an up-and-coming culinary destination with great things to see close to Mdina’s gates, such as a Roman Villa and Catacombs.

 Gozo is an excellent day trip if you are willing to start early.
 Take the ferry over to the second largest of the islands.
 It is free in this direction, which we did not know when we arrived.
 The ferries depart every 30 minutes, and all you have to do is drive up to the waiting area.
 On the return to the main island, you will drive through a toll booth to pay.

-One of the biggest attractions on Gozo island is the city of Victoria and its Citadel.
+One of the biggest attractions on Gozo Island is the city of Victoria and its Citadel.
 Like Mdina, it is an impressive fortified town sitting high on a rocky mound.
 Most of the buildings inside are just foundations of what once was there.
 However, the walls, church, and a few other aspects survive.
 There are incredible expansive views from the Citadel, which sits on the edge of cliffs.
 The Citadel is fun to wander and has several museums.
 Follow your visit to the Citadel by visiting the surrounding town and the beautiful St George’s Basilica.

-Other wonderful things to see on this island are the Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu, Ġgantija, which are two well-preserved limestone neolithic temples among the world’s oldest monuments.
+Other wonderful things to see on this island are the Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu, Ġgantija, two well-preserved limestone neolithic temples among the world’s oldest monuments.
 Or you can circle the island to see a variety of beautiful cliffs, beaches, and other rock formations.

 Hagar Qim and Mnajdra Temples

 The temple of Hagar Qim, on the south end of Malta Island, stands on a hilltop overlooking the sea and the islet of Filfa.
 At the bottom of the hill, only a short distance away, one finds the remarkable temples of Mnajdra.
 Both sites are on the UNESCO World Heritage List.
 First excavated in 1839, dating suggests its origin between 3800 – 2200 BC, a period known as the Ġgantija phase in Maltese prehistory.
 Malta’s Seven Megalithic Temples are older than Stonehenge.
-Just like Stonehenge, these temples have an energy about them that stays with you.
+Like Stonehenge, these temples have an energy that stays with you.
 There is a great museum to visit before visiting the Temples.
 The Temples are on a bluff near the water and offer gorgeous views.

 If we had more time, we would have spent an entire day circling the shoreline of the main island and hitting all the towers on the way.
 You can see a lot, not to mention various beaches, cliffs, and other stunning rock formations such as caves and natural bridges.